payzen/payzen-webservices-v5-sdk-java/README.md

 - Download and import the project into your IDE or simply clone it from Git.

-- First time run from root directory: *mvn -Pgenerate-ws-stubs install*.
-This will generate/update all the web service stubs.

-- From that time, it is enough to execute *mvn install* each time to regenerate the library.
+- Execute *mvn install* each time to regenerate the library.